derekg1729/Enhanced-Platform-Starter-Kit/docs/systematic-dev/solution-design.md

 - `/api/agents`: CRUD operations for agents
 - `/api/agents/[agentId]`: Operations for a specific agent
 - `/api/agents/[agentId]/chat`: Chat with a specific agent

+## Agent Creation Implementation

+The agent creation form allows users to create new agents with customized parameters.
+The form collects essential information such as the agent's name, description, system prompt, model, temperature, and maximum tokens.

+### Form Implementation

+- **State Management**: The form uses React Hook Form for state management and validation.
+- **Validation**: Zod schema is used to define validation rules for the form fields.
+- **Client-side Validation**: Form inputs are validated on the client side before submission.
+- **Server-side Validation**: Additional validation is performed on the server side to ensure data integrity.

+### API Integration

+- **Endpoint**: Form data is submitted to the `/api/agents` endpoint.
+- **Response Handling**: The form handles API responses appropriately:
+  - Success: Redirects to the agent details page.
+  - Error: Displays error messages to the user.

+### User Experience

+- **Responsive Design**: The form is responsive and works well on both desktop and mobile devices.
+- **Validation Feedback**: Users receive immediate feedback on validation errors.
+- **Loading States**: Loading indicators are shown during form submission.
+- **Error Messages**: Clear error messages are displayed if the submission fails.

+### Testing

+- **Unit Tests**: Unit tests verify the form validation logic.
+- **Integration Tests**: Integration tests ensure the form submits data correctly to the API.
+- **Error Handling Tests**: Tests verify that error messages are displayed appropriately.
+- **Success Tests**: Tests confirm that successful submissions redirect to the correct page.

+## Agent CRUD Operations Implementation

+The agent platform provides a complete set of CRUD (Create, Read, Update, Delete) operations for managing agents.
+These operations allow users to create, view, edit, and delete their agents.

+### Create Operation

+- **Implementation**: The agent creation form submits data to the `/api/agents` endpoint.
+- **Validation**: Both client-side and server-side validation ensure data integrity.
+- **Response**: On successful creation, the user is redirected to the agent details page.

+### Read Operation

+- **Implementation**: The agent dashboard displays a list of all agents belonging to the current user.
+- **Data Fetching**: Agents are fetched from the `/api/agents` endpoint.
+- **Loading States**: Loading indicators are shown while data is being fetched.
+- **Empty State**: A message is displayed when the user has no agents.

+### Update Operation

+- **Implementation**: The agent edit form allows users to modify existing agents.
+- **Form Pre-filling**: The form is pre-filled with the agent's current data.
+- **Validation**: Both client-side and server-side validation ensure data integrity.
+- **API Integration**: Form data is submitted to the `/api/agents/[agentId]` endpoint using the PUT method.
+- **Response Handling**: Success redirects to the agent details page, while errors display appropriate messages.

+### Delete Operation

+- **Implementation**: The agent dashboard allows users to delete agents.
+- **Confirmation Dialog**: A confirmation dialog prevents accidental deletions.
+- **API Integration**: Delete requests are sent to the `/api/agents/[agentId]` endpoint using the DELETE method.
+- **UI Updates**: The UI is updated immediately after successful deletion.
+- **Error Handling**: Error messages are displayed if deletion fails.

+### User Experience

+- **Responsive Design**: All CRUD interfaces are responsive and work well on both desktop and mobile devices.
+- **Feedback**: Users receive immediate feedback on all operations.
+- **Loading States**: Loading indicators are shown during API operations.
+- **Error Messages**: Clear error messages are displayed if operations fail.
+- **Confirmation**: Destructive actions (like deletion) require confirmation.

+### Testing

+- **Unit Tests**: Unit tests verify the form validation logic and component behavior.
+- **Integration Tests**: Integration tests ensure the CRUD operations work correctly with the API.
+- **Error Handling Tests**: Tests verify that error messages are displayed appropriately.
+- **Success Tests**: Tests confirm that successful operations produce the expected results.
+- **UI Tests**: Tests verify that the UI updates correctly after operations.

+## Database Integration

+The agent platform uses PostgreSQL with Drizzle ORM for data access.
+This provides a type-safe and efficient way to interact with the database.

+### Data Access Patterns

+- **Create**: New agents are created with the `createAgent` function in `lib/agent-db.ts`.
+- **Read**: Agents are retrieved with the `getAgentsByUserId` and `getAgentById` functions.
+- **Update**: Agents are updated with the `updateAgent` function.
+- **Delete**: Agents are deleted with the `deleteAgent` function.

+### Multi-tenant Isolation

+- **Row-level Security**: Each agent is associated with a user ID, ensuring that users can only access their own agents.
+- **Query Filtering**: All queries include a user ID filter to enforce data isolation.
+- **API Authorization**: API routes verify that the requesting user owns the agent before allowing operations.

+## Module Registry

+### Components

+- **AgentCard**: Displays an agent's information in a card format.
+- **AgentDashboard**: Displays a list of agents and provides CRUD operations.
+- **AgentCreationForm**: Form for creating new agents.
+- **AgentEditForm**: Form for editing existing agents.
+- **ConfirmationDialog**: Reusable dialog for confirming destructive actions.

+### Database Utilities

+- **createAgent**: Creates a new agent in the database.
+- **getAgentsByUserId**: Retrieves all agents for a specific user.
+- **getAgentById**: Retrieves a specific agent by ID.
+- **updateAgent**: Updates an existing agent.
+- **deleteAgent**: Deletes an agent.

+### API Routes

+- **GET /api/agents**: Retrieves all agents for the current user.
+- **POST /api/agents**: Creates a new agent.
+- **GET /api/agents/[agentId]**: Retrieves a specific agent.
+- **PUT /api/agents/[agentId]**: Updates a specific agent.
+- **DELETE /api/agents/[agentId]**: Deletes a specific agent.